 Dubonnet comes in two varieties and Dubonnet Rouge is the more common of the two.
 It has a red wine base and is rich and semi-sweet.
 Some drinkers find notes of orange, nuts, chocolate, and coffee in the taste.
 Dubonnet Blanc is similar to dry vermouth and is the drier of the two.
 It is made with a white wine base.

-Either Dubonnet can be served on its own when well-chilled or as a spritzer when topped with sparkling water or club soda.
+Either variety of Dubonnet can be served on its own when well-chilled or as a spritzer when topped with sparkling water or club soda.
 You can also use them in any cocktail that calls for vermouth.
+It is produced and bottled in the United States, a product of Heaven Hills Brands.

 |Nutritional Guidelines (per serving)|